-The Kenya's Least Cost Power Development Plan (LCPDP 2017-2037) projects a peak power demand of over 22,900 MW in 2031 because of the rapidly increasing use of electricity for industrial, commercial and household use.
+The Kenya's Least Cost Power Development Plan (LCPDP 2017-2037) projects the estimated peak demand for the period 2017-2037 from 1,754MW to 6,638MW in the medium case scenario, because of the rapidly increasing use of electricity for industrial, commercial and household use.
 This has called for the need to enhance and diversify national power generation and supply by identifying new generation and supply sources with a resultant challenge to produce energy that is affordable, reliable, clean and sustainable.
 Nuclear energy provides such an option as it is the most viable for base load operation, is efficient and most importantly, reliable.
-It is projected that as at 2031, nuclear energy shall be contributing a total of 4,000 MW into the national grid.
+It is projected that as at 2037, nuclear energy shall be contributing a total of 6.638 MW into the national grid.